-The Bavarian state has been on our wanderlust list for an age.
+The Bavarian state in Germany has been on our wanderlust list for an age – and Munich was right at the top as a base for a city break.
 Bordering Liechtenstein, Austria and the Czech Republic, and complete with Alpine mountains, infamous beer halls, fairytale castles, an outrageously fun national costume and an accent other Germans find difficult to understand, we knew that a trip needed to be booked in to this quirky city.

 We weren’t disappointed.
 Escaping the proposed 30°C (86°F) temperature they often have, we had a combination of sunshine and rain showers, all at a perfect 25°C (77°F) level.
 Perfect for exploring.